chatox/data-mining-course/theory/README.md

 ### Before class

-Study on your own TT01-TT08, TT11-TT13, try to solve exams from past years.
+Study on your own TT01-TT09, TT11-TT14, try to solve exams from past years.
 Ask your questions in the forum.

-The exam will not include TT09, TT10 or TT14.
+The exam will not include TT10.

 ### During class